Africa e-tailer Jumia’s shares fall 4% day after IPO lockup expiration – TechCrunch

 The lockup provision prevents major shareholders — namely those who purchased equity pre-public listing — from selling their shares for a specified number of days following the IPO.

-Jumia’s stock price began Thursday at $7.54, fell to an all-time low of $6.98 by 2pm, and then closed 35 cents down from opening, at $7.19.
-Jumia’s trading volume on Thursday moved up 19 percent over the daily average since the company went public.
+Jumia’s stock price began Thursday at $7.54, fell to an all-time low of $6.98 by 2pm, then closed 35 cents down from opening, at $7.19.
+Jumia’s trading volume on Thursday moved up 19% over the daily average since the company went public.

 Sites that track SEC Form 4 trades, or sales by insiders, aren’t showing anything (at the moment) for Jumia.